Boland Amendment: The Boland Amendment

+Relationship to Iran-Contra Affair

+Officials in the Reagan Administration argued that the Boland Amendment, or any act of Congress, could not interfere with the president's conduct of foreign policy.
+This represented the culmination of an ongoing struggle between Congress and the President over the power of foreign policy.
+Since the end of World War II, Congress had taken steps to curtail unilateral foreign policy moves by the President.
+Two clear examples of this are the 1973 War Powers Act, which required Congressional approval of troop commitments lasting longer than thirty days, and the 1974 Hughes-Ryan Amendment, which required a Presidential report to Congress concerning the necessity of all covert operations.
+The Boland Amendment represented another attempt by Congress to restrict Presidential power.
+The resistance of the Reagan administration via its circumvention was the flip-side of this power struggle.

-Administration officials argued that the Boland Amendment, or any act of Congress, could not interfere with the president's conduct of foreign policy by restricting funds, as the president could seek funds from private entities or foreign governments.
+In this spirit, administration officials argued that the Boland Amendment, or any act of Congress, could not interfere with the president's conduct of foreign policy by restricting funds, as the president could seek funds from private entities or foreign governments.
 In this spirit, and despite the Boland Amendment, Vice Admiral John M. Poindexter, USN, and his deputy, Lieutenant Colonel Oliver North, USMC, secretly diverted to the Nicaraguan contras millions of dollars in funds received from a secret deal that some alleged had explicit presidential approval – the sales of anti-tank and anti-aircraft missiles to Iran in spite of Reagan's public pledge not to deal with terrorists.

-In November 1986, a pro-Syrian newspaper in Lebanon revealed the secret deal to the world.
+On Monday, November 3rd 1986, a pro-Syrian newspaper in Lebanon, Ash-Shiraa, revealed the secret deal to the world and The New York Times picked it up a day later on Tuesday, US election day.
 This came as Democrats won back control of the Senate in the 1986 elections.
 In public hearings of a joint House–Senate committee convened for purposes of investigating the affair, Democrats sought to prosecute North for his role.
 The final report published after the hearings blamed Reagan's passive style of leadership for allowing the conduct of foreign policy without involvement of any elected official.
-Elections in Nicaragua subsequently ousted the Sandinistas from power; later elections brought them back into power.